Skellet0r/customer-churn/README.md

 This has a large business value to our client as their customer churn rate is above 14%, and lowering that rate means more profit.

+The presentation delivered to stakeholders for this project can be found [here](https://Skellet0r.github.io/customer-churn).

 ## Components

 - [Charter](docs/project/charter.md): the project charter was the first step when